 The Group's 35.71% investment in its associate, South Cotabato Integrated Port Services, Inc. (SCIPSI), is accounted for under the equity method of accounting.
 An associate is an entity in which the Group has significant influence but not control or joint control, over the financial and operating policies.
-Significant influence is presumed to exist when the Group holds between 20 and 50 percent of the voting power of another entity.

-Under the equity method, the investment in the associate is initially recognized at cost and the carrying amount is increased or decreased to recognize the Group's share of the profit or loss of the associate after the date of acquisition.
-The Group's share in the profit or loss of the associate is recognized in the Group's consolidated statement of income.
+Under the equity method, the investment in the associate is initially recognized at cost and the carrying amount is increased or decreased to recognize the Group's share of the profit or loss and other comprehensive income of the associate after the date of acquisition.
+The Group's share in the profit or loss and other comprehensive income of the associate is recognized in the Group's consolidated statements of income.
 Dividends received from the associate reduce the carrying amount of the investment.
-Adjustment to the carrying amount, may also be necessary for changes in the Group's other comprehensive income.
+Adjustment to the carrying amount, may also be necessary for changes in the Group's proportionate interest in the associate arising from changes in the associate's other comprehensive income.